mongodb-labs/drivers-evergreen-tools/README.md

 `$DRIVERS_TOOLS/.evergreen/setup-test.sh` will handle common setup actions that have previously been spread through multiple `pre:` tasks in drivers.

-`$DRIVERS_TOOLS/.evergreen/teardown-all.sh` will clean up assets and services, including any that were started in the subfolders, by invoking the `teardown.sh` script in each folder.
+`$DRIVERS_TOOLS/.evergreen/teardown-test.sh` will clean up common assets and services.
-Using this script in a `post:` task can remove the need for `task_groups` to ensure that services are properly torn down.
 The script will also consolidate all logs into a single `${DRIVERS_TOOLS}/.evergreen/test_logs.tar.gz` for convenient uploading.

+Subfolders that have setup and teardown requirements are encouraged to also provide `setup-test.sh` and `teardown-test.sh`.

-NOTE: The use of the `teardown.sh` scripts requires first migrating from EVG project variables to using [Secrets Handling](./.evergreen/secrets_handling/README.md).
+NOTE: The use of the `teardown-test.sh` scripts in subfolders requires first migrating from EVG project variables to using [Secrets Handling](./.evergreen/secrets_handling/README.md).

 ## evergreen_config_generator